AdobeDocs/experience-manager-learn.en/help/ams/dispatcher/basic-file-layout.md

 The idea is that Apache wants you to extend the modules and configurations in adding new files to the `/etc/httpd/conf.d/` and `/etc/httpd/conf.modules.d/` directories with a file extension of `.conf`

-As the perfect example when adding the dispatcher module to Apache you'd create a module `.so` file in ` /etc/httpd/modules/` and then include it by adding a file in `/etc/httpd/conf.modules.d/02-dispatcher.conf` with the contents to load your module `.so` file
+As the perfect example when adding the Dispatcher module to Apache you'd create a module `.so` file in ` /etc/httpd/modules/` and then include it by adding a file in `/etc/httpd/conf.modules.d/02-dispatcher.conf` with the contents to load your module `.so` file

 ```
 LoadModule dispatcher_module modules/mod_dispatcher.so
 ```

 <div style="color: #000;border-left: 6px solid #2196F3;background-color:#ddffff;"><b>Notice:</b>
-we didn't modify any already existing files Apache provided.
+we didn't modify any already-existing files Apache provided.
 Instead just added ours to the directories they were meant to go.
 </div><br/>

-Now we consume our module in our file <b>`/etc/httpd/conf.d/dispatcher_vhost.conf`</b> which initializes our module and loads the inital module specific configuration file
+Now we consume our module in our file <b>`/etc/httpd/conf.d/dispatcher_vhost.conf`</b> which initializes our module and loads the initial module-specific configuration file

 ```
 <IfModule disp_apache2.c>